-Students should not arrive at school before 7:45 a.m. when staff are present for supervision in the building.
+Students should not arrive at school before 7:40 a.m. when staff are present for supervision in the building.
 Students should be dropped off at the appropriate/identified entrance.
-Breakfast ma y be purchased until 7:55 a.m. in the cafeteria.
+Breakfast may be purchased until 7:55 a.m. in the cafeteria.
 Students will eat breakfast in the cafeteria.
 Expectations and procedures will be modified to ensure health and safety guidelines are being practiced.
+Students who are not eating breakfast should report to their assigned advisory/classroom after getting their materials from their lockers.